 In both cases, you need to take care of your incisions and avoid getting the area wet while it heals.
 Dr. Pousti and his team supply you with everything you need to know, and they’re always happy to answer any questions you may have.

-If you’d like to make a change to the appearance of your ears, call Pousti Plastic Surgery or use the online scheduling tool to make an appointment.
+If you’d like to make a change to the appearance of your ears, call Pousti Plastic Surgery or use the online scheduling tool to make an appointment to discuss your ear plastic surgery options.